aurotripathy/training-with-noise-reduces-overfitting/README.md

 # Training With Noise Reduces Overfitting

-This example illustrates the smoothing effects of training with input jitter.
-This is a magical property and even to this day, has a lot of relevance because we are still data-starved and very prone to overfitting our models.
+In the presence of small datasets, overfitting is a likely outcome meaning that the model does not generalize very well to test data.
+In this example, we highlight a simple and powerful way to reduce overfitting.

 ## The Dataset